 Paul states, “the life which I now live in the flesh I live by faith in the Son of God…” (Gal.
 2:20 NKJV).

 All through his life, Paul never depended on himself for anything.
-He never approached God on the basis of his merit, self-righteousness, good works or performance.
+He never approached God based on his merit, self-righteousness, good works, or performance.

-All the exploits of Paul were done only by faith in the Son of God, not in his intellectual, education, natural wisdom, strength, skills, or resources.
+Paul’s exploits were done only by faith in the Son of God, not in his intellectual, education, natural wisdom, strength, skills, or resources.

 Why did Paul surrender unreservedly to Christ to live in him and through him?

-Because of his deep revelation of Christ’s love and sacrifice for his sins!
+Because of his profound revelation of Christ’s love and sacrifice for his sins!

 If you ask Paul why he gave himself to Christ as a living sacrifice without any reservation, his response would be, Christ “loved me, and gave himself for me.”
 (Gal.
 2:20 NKJV).

-Paul’s unreserved surrender to Christ was the result of his deep and personal revelation of Christ’s love and sacrifice for him.
+Paul’s unreserved surrender to Christ resulted from his profound and personal revelation of Christ’s love and sacrifice for him.

 14 For the love of Christ compels us, because we judge thus: that if One died for all, then all died;

-The revelation of Christ’s love and sacrifice for your sins will deliver you from living a self-conscious, self-centred life and self-dependent life.
+The revelation of Christ’s love and sacrifice for your sins will deliver you from living a self-conscious, self-centered life and self-dependent life.

-This is the major key to living a victorious, triumphant and fulfilled life in this present evil world.
+This is the primary key to living a victorious, triumphant, and fulfilled life in this present evil world.